-New Zealand Pure Health Bovine Colostrum is produced from synthetic hormone-free and antibiotic-free milk of New Zealand pasture-raised dairy cows.
-Colostrum is the highly sought after milk that is produced within the first 24 hours of the birth of a calf.
+NZ Pure Health Bovine Colostrum is produced from synthetic hormone-free and antibiotic-free milk of New Zealand pasture-raised dairy cows.
+Colostrum is the highly sought-after milk that is produced within the first 24 hours of the birth of a calf.
 Colostrum is rich in immunoglobulins and a number of concentrated nutrients, growth factors, vitamins and minerals to support immune health.

 - Autoimmune conditions

 - Leaky Gut Syndrome

 NZ Pure Health sources only premium Colostrum with a minimum IgG factor content of 20% or more from premium New Zealand raw material suppliers.
 We only use spray dried colostrum milk powder in our products, and generally from smaller batches traceable to farm herd.

 Each 100g of newzealandpurehealth Bovine Colostrum powder contains:

 89.4g Instant Whole Milk Powder, 8.089g Colostrum Powder 20% IgG, 1.111g Milk Calcium Powder, 0.867g DHA Powder, 0.444g Zinc Gluconate, 0.089g Filling aids.